 - The contribution made by each, financial and otherwise

 Such orders may not affect the rights of spouses or former spouses.
 They may affect the rights of civil partners or former civil partners.

-In general you must apply for such orders within 2 years of the end of the relationship but an application for provision from the estate of the deceased partner must be made within 6 months of an application for a grant of probate.
-In general, such orders will lapse and will no longer be available if you marry.
+In general, you must apply for such orders within 2 years of the end of the relationship.
+Such orders usually will lapse and will no longer be available if you marry.
+An application for provision from the estate of the deceased partner must be made within 6 months of an application for a grant of probate.

 Redress orders and tax